How automation is changing marketing

 Gilbert: Automation was the key piece that turned all this for us.
 It just opened doors in a way for our business to turn around and have new revenue streams, be able to retain clients for longer, and upsell clients, and grow clients.
 Automation was the turning point for our business.

 Hull: What we’ve seen automation be able to do for us is accelerate performance for clients, obviously, but also free up our team’s time to be able to identify the next opportunities.
-The less time we have to spend babysitting our current campaigns, the more time we have to dig into new ways to optimize and expand them.
+The less time we have to spend babysitting our current campaigns, the more time we have to dig into new ways to optimise and expand them.
 If you’re bringing new opportunities to a client, that’s always a good thing.
 Because if you’re not, you can guarantee someone else is going to be talking to them about that.

 Others are viewing